 Photos by Richard Freeman

 Hair and make-up Daniele Piersons @Aim Agency

 Sage is different from other gals.
 Different from other surfers.
 She wants a career at the highest level, but doesn’t want to be squeezing blood out of that stone when she’s 35.
 She ain’t into DRESSING HEAD TO TOE SURF, ain’t into the surf-all-day shtick (she sets her watch for one hour and forces herself to stay for the duration) and her greatest fear is looking like a crocodile handbag after a lifetime of being irradiated by the sun.

 It was just two days after her 21st birthday that was celebrated on the beach at Copacabana, on the NSW Central Coast with her Australian boyfriend, that the young American lit up our lives for a second time.
 Stab likes her country gal accent (dropping the g’s on her ings, gettin’, lettin’, sittin’ etc), her marvelLous mood and the gifts bestowed upon her by Mother God.

-STAB: First, describe your party, the uppers, the downers, the good times and the sad… SAGE: Oh, it was mellow.
+Sage: Oh, it was mellow.
 Just a bunch of mutual friends on the beach, surfing, gettin’ a suntan.
 But, y’know, Australians are kinda crazy, setting up on the beach with an esky filled with alcoholic beverages.
 Y’sure can’t do that at home.
 All of my American friends were pissed that I celebrated here and not in America where it’s such a big deal.
 My friends had me going in to Hollywood and partying.
 But, I would’ve disappointed them.
-I donít want to get on the alcohol bandwagon going into (Sage’s debut on the World Tour) next year.
+I don’t want to get on the alcohol bandwagon going into (Sage’s debut on the World Tour) next year.